nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui.md

 ### Side Menu&nbsp;

 The menu displays different tabs.
 Clicking on one of them will open a side panel with the content of the tab selected: browsing options are on the first left column, content to browse on the second and content to view on the main area.
-We will see the description of the main area on the last part of this documentation.
+We will see the description of the main area on the last part of this section.

 ![]({{file name='web_ui_with_side_panel.png'}} ?w=650,border=true)